HaveF/ASFL/README.md

 >>  Orphan node

-> p.s.
-Leo handles scripts differently.
+> ps-1: Leo handles scripts differently.
 It is valid for a script not to
 > include descendant nodes.
 That is, you won't get an error if a script
 > has descendants but does not include them with @others.
 This is so
 > descendant nodes can contain data.

+> ps-2 A: Can contain data?  but why I contain data there?
+If the data is big, it should be at a separate file.
+Smaller data?
+Belonging to script?
+> Could you give me a *real data example* which you are using?

+> ps-2 B: There are many examples in unitTest.leo.
+There are several advantages
+> to using separate nodes for small (or not-so-small) data:

+> 1. The data is associated with the script (possibly in an @test node).
+> 2. There is no need for putting the data in a separate file.
+> 3. Putting the data in a node often simplifies the script.

+> Take a look at unitTest.leo.
+In general I do not like auxiliary
+> files, especially those connected with unit tests.